Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 Types of Patio Furniture & Bed Bugs

-As we’ve mentioned above, bed bugs are not that picky as to what type of material they would be happy to invade, with a few exceptions (vinyl, plastic, metal).
-Any other organic or synthetic material, which provides them with safe harbourage and relative warmth, could become their temporary habitat.
+As we’ve mentioned above, bed bugs are not picky about what type of material they would be happy to invade, with a few exceptions (vinyl, plastic, metal).
+Any other organic or synthetic material, that provides them with safe harbourage and relative warmth, could become their temporary habitat.

-The insects can live undisturbed on your upholstered garden furniture, on your favourite rattan sun lounger, on any pieces made from wicker, etc.
+The insects can live undisturbed on your upholstered garden furniture, on your favorite rattan sun lounger, on any pieces made from wicker, etc.

 Can Bed Bugs Live in Wood Furniture?